 The Cirein-Croin or Ceirean, is a mythical sea creature from Scottish/Gaelic folklore.
 The Cirein-Croin is a very large sea monster who has also been described as a dinosaur.
 He is so feared that legend tells that only the devil himself could kill The Cirein-Croin.
-Because he is able to swallow 7 whales and then disguise himself as a small silver fish when encountered, he is the 2nd scariest mythical sea creature on record.
+Because he can swallow 7 whales and then disguise himself as a small silverfish when encountered, he is the 2nd scariest mythical sea creature on record.

 Among the African Sawa ethnic groups of Cameroon, a type of mythical sea creature named Jengu is believed to exist.
-Jengu is a water spirit, most notably a mermaid or merman of African descent who is very beautiful in appearance.
+Jengu is a water spirit, most notably a mermaid or merman of African descent who is very beautiful.
 The Jengu is also believed to be closely related to another African water spirit, the Mami Wata.

 36. Mami Wata

 Mami Wata is an African water spirit, thought to be a very beautiful but dangerous mythical sea creature.
-Originating in West, Central and Southern Africa, Mami Wata is goddess who is said to be a mermaid as well as a snake charmer, and is believed to have “overseas” ancestry.
+Originating in West, Central, and Southern Africa, Mami Wata is a goddess who is said to be a mermaid as well as a snake charmer and is believed to have “overseas” ancestry.
 Mami Wata has been in existence in Africa since before the invasion of Europeans in the 19th Century.

 The Qalupalik is a race of mythical sea creatures from Intuit mythology and legend.
-According to this legend, the Qalupalik is human like, and is considered ugly and evil with green skin, long hair and claws.
-In addition, the Qalupalik wears a amanti, a kind of parka with a pouch on her back for babies.
+According to this legend, the Qalupalik is human-like and is considered ugly and evil with green skin, long hair, and claws.
+In addition, the Qalupalik wears an Amanti, a kind of parka with a pouch on her back for babies.

-According to Scottish folklore, Kelpie, or water Kelpie, is a spirit who is able to change his form and who lives in certain lakes in Scotland.
-Descriptions of the mythical sea creature named Kelpie include a horse like figure who is able to transform himself into a human, with one catch: he still has horse hooves.
+According to Scottish folklore, Kelpie, or water Kelpie, is a spirit who can change his form and who lives in certain lakes in Scotland.
+Descriptions of the mythical sea creature named Kelpie include a horse-like figure who can transform himself into a human, with one catch: he still has horse hooves.
 This has led writers in the day to associate Kelpie with the devil.

 Rusalka is a Slavic term describing a female mythical sea creature, namely a mermaid, who is hostile in her dealings with humans.
 She is said to be either the soul of a child who died unbaptized or a virgin who drowned.
 She inhabits the Danube river and her counterparts allegedly live in parts of France and Germany.
 Beautiful and charming, Rusalka is also said to be vile and cunning.

-Iku-Turso is a evil mythical sea creature from Finnish mythology.
-Iku-Turso is said to be the father of disease, and the ox of Tuoni, who is the god of death.
+Iku-Turso is an evil mythical sea creature from Finnish mythology.
+Iku-Turso is said to be the father of a disease, and the ox of Tuoni, who is the god of death.

-A selkie is a mythical sea creature or water spirit that has the ability to change from a seal to a human by shedding their skin, hence the name Selkie, or “seal folk”.
+A selkie is a mythical sea creature or water spirit that can change from a seal to a human by shedding their skin, hence the name Selkie, or “seal folk”.
 Selkies originated in Norse and Celtic mythology and are believed to reside in the Northern Islands of Scotland.